Matsuyama matches record score easily forgotten at Sawgrass

 Matsuyama opened with four straight birdies and closed with a 3-wood into 25 feet for eagle and a 9-under 63, the ninth player to share the record at Sawgrass.

-He had a two-shot lead over Harris English and Christiian Bezuidenhout of South Africa.
+He had a two-shot lead over Harris English, former winner Si Woo Kim and Christiian Bezuidenhout of South Africa.
 For much of the day, they were just names and numbers on the scoreboard.

 Graeme McDowell described a somber mood in the locker room and on the range as he tried to get warmed up.